SagarSingh1324/EE1102/README.md

 C language code files and their executables for the course Programming in C ( EE1102 )

-Each Assignment folder contains:
+Each Assignment directory contains:

-2 subdirectories :

-  1. A and B parts of Assignment
+2 subdirectories ( A and B assignments) :

 Each part contains 2 subdirectories:

     1. C code --> This directory contains the C language code for the assignment
     2. Executables --> This directory contains the respective executables